jacquescrocker/aarrr/README.md

 ### Retention

 Retention is defined by how often your user keeps coming back to the app.

-There's no tracking event for retention (since they are the same as activation).
+    AARRR(request.env).retention!(:logged_in)

 ### Referral